 Exuding charm, and retaining much of the character they always have done, there's something special about a visit to a pub steeped in history.
 We pick 10 of the best to visit in Somerset

-Believed to have once served refreshments to prisoners travelling from Wells Jail to Gibbets Brow, The Castle of Comfort was a resting point before they faced their fate in the hands of the notorious ‘Hanging’ Judge Jeferies.
+Believed to have once served refreshments to prisoners travelling from Wells Jail to Gibbets Brow, The Castle of Comfort was a resting point before they faced their fate in the hands of the notorious 'Hanging' Judge Jeferies.
 Nowadays the traditional country pub in the heart of East Harptree is one of the friendliest around, serving a menu of home cooked pub classics, alongside plenty of real ales and ciders.
-The large beer garden and play area is also perfect for families with little ones who fancy a leisurely pub lunch on warmer days.
+The large beer garden and play area is also perfect for families who fancy a leisurely pub lunch al fresco.

 Affectionately known as Eli's, is a truly historic, and delightful, experience.
 It's been a pub since it was built in the mid-19th century, and has been in the hands of the same family for roughly 150 years.
 One of a small number of traditional pubs left in the UK without a bar counter, service is taken place upon flagstone flooring and from handpumps attached to a shelf in the original taproom.

-Don’t miss: Often a term that can be loosely thrown around, ‘a hidden gem’ is the perfect way to describe Eli’s.
-When you find it, you can expect a warm welcome, a fantastic selection of real ales and ciders and a menu of fuss-free pub classics.
-Also keep on eye on the pub’s Facebook page – they regularly announce quiz nights and special events.
+Don't miss: Often a term that can be loosely thrown around, 'a hidden gem' is the perfect way to describe Eli's.
+When you find it, you can expect a warm welcome, a fantastic selection of real ales and ciders and a friendly welcome.
+Also keep on eye on the pub's Facebook page - they regularly announce special events.

 Quenching the cider cravings of patrons for over 100 years, The Sheppey has a long history of being the local's favourite.
 After a brief stint in the 1970s when the pub famously ran out of cider, it was revamped and restored (and of course stocked up with plenty of different ciders), to become the watering-hole visitors know and love today.
 Expect regular live music, a varied range of speciality beers and ciders, modern European food and fun, retro interiors.